 The California Department of Education supplemented its CARES Act allocations with discretionary funding from the governor’s office to create a Learning Loss Mitigation Fund.
 The fund made more than $5 billion available to local districts for programs that, among several criteria, “support services such as health, counselling, and mental health, as well as programs to address trauma and social-emotional learning, professional development for teachers, and facilitate access to school nutrition programs.”

 School districts had until July 15 to apply for the funding and must spend the money before Dec.
 31, 2020.

 When she learned about the new federal funding her district received, she immediately sought to access the funding to keep students moving.
 She knew, based on the initial on-campus IHT ZONE use, that students would benefit from having the same technology at home.

-“After we initially ordered the IHT monitors and saw a difference in our PE class with improved motivation, this conversation was easy,” she said.
+“After we initially ordered the IHT monitors (in 2018) and saw a difference in our PE class with improved motivation, this conversation was easy,” she said.

 Her application consisted of making her request – 465 IHT ZONE monitors and personal chargers for her freshmen and sophomores to use remotely – and submitting a spreadsheet to the district office.

 “That was it,” she said.
 “They had funding that needed to be used by Dec.
 31. Bada-bing, bada-boom.”